Romerolweb/COIT29224-EvolutionStrategy/report.md

    * **(μ, λ)**: A non-elitist strategy where only offspring are considered for selection.
    * **(μ \+ λ)**: An elitist strategy where both parents and offspring are considered for selection.

 The aim is to evaluate the impact of these factors on the convergence behavior and final outcomes of the ES.
 The report is structured as follows: Section 2 provides background on ES and the Rastrigin function.
 Section 3 outlines the methodology employed in this study.
 Section 4 presents the results, followed by analysis and discussion in Section 5\.
-Finally, Section 6 concludes the report.
+Section 6 concludes the report.
+Finally, Section 7 lists the references used in this study, and Section 8 includes the full logs from all runs.

 ## **2\.
 Background**